joshuacrotts/network-packet-simulator/README.md

 There are no dependencies for this project.

 ## Rebuilding Network Simulator
 NetBeans 8.2 is used to build this project.
-If you want to use a different IDE, you may choose to; you will just have to disassociate the NetBeans files.
-Once the project is complete, it will be made IDE-agnostic.
-For now, just clone the repository to your computer and open the NetBeans project.
+However, in recent updates, the NetBeans files have been removed to make the project IDE-independent.
+To make this into a project in your IDE, create a new project, then clone this repository into the root of your project with the "." operator (i.e. make sure you clone it **here** and not in a subfolder!).

 ## Reporting Bugs